angular/components/src/cdk/testing/testing.md

 #### Creating a `HarnessLoader` for an element

-Some components use `<ng-content>` allow the user of the component to pass in whatever content they like, and have that content inserted in a particular place in the component's template.
-When creating a harness for a component like this, it is nice to be able to give the harness user a `HarnessLoader` instance scoped to the element containing the `<ng-content>`.
-This allows the user of the harness to load additional harnesses for whatever components were passed in as content.
-`ComponentHarness` has several APIs that can be used to create `HarnessLoader` instances for cases like this.
+Some components use `<ng-content>` to project additional content into the component's template.
+When creating a harness for such a component, you can give the harness user a `HarnessLoader` instance scoped to the element containing the `<ng-content>`.
+This allows the user of the harness to load additional harnesses for whatever components were passed in as content. `ComponentHarness` has several APIs that can be used to create `HarnessLoader` instances for cases like this.

 | Method | Description |
 | ------ | ----------- |